mhaxp/TheCommunity/README.md

    - Once connected, the signaling window can be collapsed
    - Messages flow directly peer-to-peer
    - No server involvement in the conversation

+### AI Draft Assistance (Optional)

+1. When the app starts you can paste a personal OpenAI API key.
+The key stays in browser memory only and is sent exclusively to `api.openai.com`.
+2. Draft a message and click **Rewrite with AI** to request a refined version.
+The result replaces your local draft so you can review it before sending.
+3. Use **Update OpenAI Key** in the chat header any time to rotate or remove the key.
+4. Choose **Disable AI** or refresh the page to clear the key completely.
+You are responsible for any usage charges billed to your OpenAI account.

 ### WebRTC Architecture